jules2689/trudeau/docs/2020-04-21/trudeau.md

 is also helping business owners and entrepreneurs adapt to a new reality with the Canada emergency wage subsidy.
 This new measure gives qualifying employers up to $847 per employee each week so they can keep people on the payroll.
 Today we're launching a new calculator on the C.R.A.
 Website so businesses can determine the amount they can expect to claim through the wage subsidy.
-Employers will be able to apply, as of this monday, april 27.
+Employers will be able to apply, as of this Monday, April 27.
 Later today, the Minister will be providing more details regarding the roll out of this programme.
 I want to turn now to some encouraging news on the innovation front.
 Our supercluster initiative brings together small, medium-sized and large companies, academic institutions and not-for-profit organizations to generate bold ideas and innovate.
 So a few weeks ago, the digital technology supercluster challenged its network of over 500 firms to come up with solutions to help Canadians get through this pandemic.
 They received over 300 submissions and they are now moving forward on a number of key projects.
 Toronto's DNA Stack is developing a new cloud-based network that allows researchers who are looking to improve our ability to diagnose and treat COVID-19 to share their findings.
-Another company, foodex, is working with its partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food dhurg crisis.-- during this crisis.
+Another company, foodex, is working with its partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food during this crisis.-- during this crisis.
 Canadian innovators are among the best in the world and it is great to see so many of them use their talents to help our communities.
-This is yet another example of what we can achieve when we work together as team Canada.[speaking french].
+This is yet another example of what we can achieve when we work together as team Canada.